nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

     2. Test case: `edit 1 c/1A`<br>
        Expected: First student's class is changed.
 Details of the edited student shown in the status message.
-Timestamp in the status bar is updated.

     3. Test case: `edit 1 c/A1`<br>
        Expected: No student's detailed are changed.
 Error details shown in the status message.
 Status bar remains the same.